Ed-crze/github-stats-checker/README.md

 ## ⚙️ Advanced Configuration

+*You can customize the behavior of the tool by modifying the `config.yaml` file in the root directory of the repository.*

 | Option | Type | Description | Default |
 |--------|------|-------------|---------|
 | `repo_limit` | Integer | Maximum repositories to analyze | `100` |